joinpursuit/guide-deployment/render/README.md

 Render is a service that allows you to deploy your servers and a Postgres database for free.

 The free tier allows for one Postgres database.
 However, you can connect multiple apps to it.
 You must be thoughtful about naming your tables.
-If you have two apps that both have `users`, you will have to name one table `users_app_first` and `users_app_second`.
+If you have two apps with `users`, you will have to name one table, `users_app_first` and `users_app_second`.

 You also can only have one Postgres database for 90 days.
-Once the 90 days have expired your database will be deleted.
-If you have created your schema and seed files, it will not be a lot of work to recreate your app.
+Once the 90 days have expired, your database will be deleted.
+If you have created your schema and seed files, it will not be much work to recreate your app.

-If your app has users and important data that you do not want to lose, you will have to consider a paid plan.
+If your app has users and essential data you do not want to lose, you must consider a paid plan.

-Two other notes about the free tier is that deployment is very slow.
+Two other notes about the free tier are that deployment is very slow.
 You will have to be patient for things to complete.

-Finally, your apps will 'go to sleep' when they are not being actively used.
+Finally, your apps will "go to sleep" when they are not actively used.
 So when you or your friends/family/potential employers visit your site, it will take a little while to load.

 [Render](https://render.com)